 Of course, the customer support agent tried to convince me not to cancel.
 Here’s an edited version of the chat:

 After 16 minutes on the chat, my cancellation had been activated.
-I received a full refund of $71.28 after X days (will update once I get it!).
+I received a full refund of $71.28 after 1 day.

 Overall, I can’t complain about Bluehost’s support.
 Perhaps they make more of an effort in the first 30 days, but I was pleased with the responses I got during each chat I had with support.

 Is Bluehost hosting secure?

 When I logged into my new WordPress website, I got a warning message that the PHP version my site used was outdated.
 What?
 I just joined Bluehost and created this site 20 minutes ago, how is it already out of date?

 Turns out that Bluehost uses an old version of PHP for new customers.
 Not sure why they do that.